Koreatown, Queens: Transportation

 The Flushing – Main Street station is the 12th busiest station in the New York City Subway system as of 2016.

 The of the New York City Subway have their eastern terminus at Flushing – Main Street station; as of 2016, it is the 12th busiest subway station in the subway system.
 The intersection of Main Street and Roosevelt Avenue, at the western end of Koreatown, is the third-busiest intersection in New York City, behind only Times Square and Herald Square in the borough of Manhattan.
-Numerous other public bus and rail connections also serve Koreatown at the Main Street/Roosevelt Avenue intersection, including 22 bus lines, and the Port Washington Branch of the Long Island Rail Road.
+Numerous other public bus and rail connections also serve Koreatown at the Main Street/Roosevelt Avenue intersection, including 22 bus lines operated by MTA Bus, New York City Bus, and NICE bus, and the Port Washington Branch of the Long Island Rail Road.
 Koreatown is also readily accessible by automobile from several major controlled-access highways, including the Grand Central Parkway and the Whitestone Expressway/Van Wyck Expressway.

 News organizations

 The Korea Times, a news organization based in Seoul, carries a significant presence in the neighborhood.
 All of the major New York City daily newspapers are also found ubiquitously in Koreatown, including The New York Times, Newsday, the New York Daily News, and the New York Post.